 In Nursery, Reception and Year One an informed assessment of student progress is made by the class teacher through observation, supported by anecdotal records and samples of student work.

 Assessment of students in Years Two through Six will be based on results of teacher-made tests, standardized tests, project work and performance in class.
 In addition, towards the end of Year Two students will sit the Key Stages 1 Standardized Achievement Tests (SATs).
-The Years 3 to 6 students will sit the Cambridge International Primary Programme Progress tests.
+The Years 6 students will sit the EDEXCEL Primary External Exams in the three core subjects: English, Maths and Science.

-A comprehensive written report is issued at the end of terms one and three along with a shorter interim report in term 2.
-Formal parent-teacher consultation is scheduled in term two.
+A comprehensive written report is issued at the end of each term.
+Parent-teacher consultation is scheduled throughout the year.

 At any time, if a student’s progress or behaviour is a cause for concern, the teacher or parent may request additional meetings.